jacqdanso/cp_homework/README.md

 Output files:
-antwidanso_hw2_prob1.pdf - Derivation of transformation function, etc. antwidanso_hw2_prob1.png - plot of integral
+antwidanso_hw2_prob1.pdf - Derivation of transformation function, etc. antwidanso_hw2_prob1.txt.rtf - Txt file containing value of integral.

 Limitations:
 I define every function I use, which is redundant.
 I did this mainly for readbility.
 It was easier for me to spot any errors that way.